 You should be able to export reports in PDF and Excel formats easily.
 Check if you can generate reports to monitor at least your monthly and annual profit&loss, corporation tax forecast, and balance sheets.

 Last but not least, remember to check the quality of customer service and compliance provided.
-You don’t want to wait days to get support when you had a problem with your software, or someone breaking into your account because of lack of security.
+You don’t want to wait days to get support when you had a problem with your software or someone breaking into your account because of a lack of security.
 You might also want to look at if your software is compatible with Making Tax Digital for VAT.

 Another ‘Editor’s Choice’ by PCMag UK is Intuit QuickBooks Online.
 QuickBooks also has desktop applications for Mac and PC.

-Small Business Accounting Software of the Year (2020) Accounting Excellence winner, FreeAgent offers VAT, Self Assessment, and Corporation Tax solutions for sole traders and small businesses in the UK for more than ten years.
+Small Business Accounting Software of the Year (2020) Accounting Excellence winner, FreeAgent, offers VAT, Self Assessment, and Corporation Tax solutions for sole traders and small businesses in the UK for more than ten years.